City utility services include water, sewer, street sweeping, and garbage, recycling and green waste collection.

 WHY IS MY BILL SO HIGH?

 Utility bills for single family residences include all services such as water, refuse, street sweeping, sewer charges, recycling and green waste.
-All customers are charged a minimum of $16.80 for 10,000 gallons of water.
-Your bill goes out every two months and all the charges stay the same unless you use over 10,000 gallons of water.
-As your water use goes up over 10,000 gallons the charges are tiered.
+All customers are charged a minimum per dwelling unit charge of $21.22.
+Your bill goes out every two months and all the charges stay the same with the exception of water usage which is billed at a specified rate per every thousand gallons used.
+As your water use goes up, charges are tiered.
 The more water you use the higher the water charges.
-See below for the tiers over 10,000 gallons:
+The tiers and corresponding rates are listed below:

-For example, say you used 89,000 gallons.
-It would be calculated as follows:
+For example, if you used 89,000 gallons it would be calculated as follows:

 WHY IS MY BILL SO HIGH WHEN I HAVE CUT BACK ON WATERING SINCE MY LAST BILL?